-A learning culture: This refers to an organizational climate that nurtures learning.
-There is a strong similarity with those characteristics associated with innovation.
-A learning culture implies: Future and external orientation.

-These organizations develop understanding of their environment and senior teams take time out to think about the future for widespread use of external sources and advisors.

-Free exchange and flow of information: Systems which are in place to ensure that expertise is available where it is needed through individual network and crossing organizational boundaries to develop their knowledge and expertise.

-Commitment to learning and personal development: This implies support from top management and people at all levels are encouraged to learn.

-Valuing people: This implies that ideas, creatively and "imaginative capabilities" are stimulated, by making use of and developing diversities which are recognized as strength.

-Climate of openness and trust: Whereby individuals are encouraged to develop ideas, to speak out and to challenge actions.
+- a.
+A Learning culture: This refers to an organizational climate that nurtures learning.
+There is a strong correlation with those characteristics associated with innovation.
+A learning culture implies future and external orientation.
+These organizations develop understanding of their environment and senior teams take time out to think about the future for widespread use of external sources and advisors. - b.
+Free exchange and flow of information: Systems which are in place to ensure that expertise is available where it is needed through individual network and crossing organizational boundaries to develop their knowledge and expertise. - c.
+Commitment to learning and personal development: This implies support from top management and people at all levels are encouraged to learn. - d.
+Valuing people: This implies that ideas, creative and "imaginative capabilities" are stimulated, by making use of and developing diversities which are recognized as strength. - e.
+Climate of openness and trust: Individuals are encouraged to develop ideas, to speak out and to challenge actions. - f.
 Learning from experience: This implies that learning from mistakes is often more powerful than learning from success.
 Failure is tolerated, provided lessons are learnt.

-Learning organizations and universities
+Technologies used by Learning Organizations and Universities

-Organizational learning refers to processes or activities by which an organization learns while a learning organization is the organizational from defined by the capacity to learn and outcomes of learning.
-As initially conceived, the learning organization has a strongly humanist orientation, being a place where people continually expand their capacity to create the results they truly desire, where new and expansive patterns of thinking are nurtured and where people are continually learning how to learn together.

-The learning organization makes "intentional use of learning processes at individual, group and system level to transform the organization in way that are increasingly satisfying to its stakeholder' (Dixon, 1994).
-A learning organization is underpinned by some fundamental disciplines, each of which contributes to his improvement of life within an organization and the capacity of an organization to learn.
+Organizational learning refers to the processes or means by which an organization learns, while a learning organization is defined as the capacity of the organization to learn and the outcomes of learning.
+The learning organization makes "intentional use of learning processes at individual, group and system levels to transform the organization in a way that is increasingly satisfying to its stakeholder' (Dixon, 1994).
+A learning organization is underpinned by some fundamental disciplines, each of which contributes to the improvement of life within an organization and the capacity of an organization to learn.

-Team learning: Dialogue leading to creative thought and recognition of patterns and undermine learning.
-Virtually all important decisions occur in groups.
+- a.
+Team learning- dialogue leads to creative thought and recognition of patterns that undermine learning.
+Virtually, all important decisions occur in groups.
 Teams, not individuals, are the fundamental learning units.
 Unless a team can learn, the organization cannot learn.
 Team learning focuses on the leaning ability of the group.
-Adult learns best from each other, by reflecting on how they are addressing problems, questioning assumptions, and receiving feedback from their team and from their results.
-With team learning, the learning ability of the group becomes greater than the learning ability of any individual in the group.

-Building a shared vision: Leadership that develops commitment through shared "pictures of the future".
+Adult learns best from each other, by reflecting on how they are addressing problems, questioning assumptions, and receiving feedback from their teams and from their results.
+With team learning, the learning ability of the group becomes greater than the learning ability of any individual in the group. - b.
+Building a shared vision -leadership that develops commitment through shared "pictures of the future".
 To create a shared vision, large numbers of people within the organization must draft it, empowering them to create a single image of the future.
-All members of the organization must understand, share and contribute to the vision for it to become reality.
-With a shared vision, people will do things because they want to, not because they have to.

-Awareness of mental models: Assumptions and generalizations that affect ways of seeing and interacting with "the world'.
+All members of the organization must understand, share and contribute to the vision for it to become a reality.
+With a shared vision, people will do things because they want to, not because they have to. - c.
+Awareness of mental models- assumptions and generalizations that affect ways of seeing and interacting with "the world'.
 Each individual has an internal image of the world, with deeply ingrained assumptions.
 Individuals will act according to the true mental model that they subconsciously hold, not according to the theories which they claim to believe.
 If team members can constructively challenge each others' ideas and assumptions, they can begin to perceive their mental models, and to change these to create a shared mental model for the team.
-This is important as the individual's mental model will control what they think can or cannot be done.
+This is important as the individual's mental model will control what they think can or cannot be